 The most recent manifestation of the decline of valuing the art of serving others is the current government scheme to be able to electronically control our ability to access our own money by digitizing currency resulting in the ability of government to decide who can keep their money and spend it as they see fit.
 It’s called Central Bank Digital Currency (CBDC).

-Running counter to this blatant preoccupation with cutting costs, at all cost, and enshrining of control as the highest form of success in an organization’s ability to make money are those of us to cling to the values and priorities of our forefathers.
+Running counter to this blatant preoccupation being in control are those of us who cling to the values and priorities of our forefathers.

 Akin to the Golden Rule of the Bible, we embrace the concept of Under Promise, Over Deliver (UPOD).

 This countercultural approach to customer service in general as well as everyday discourse and the lifestyle of serving one another, is a powerful means of differentiating ourselves from the self-centered culture of me-ism and the monetization of civil discourse.

 As we cast our gaze upon the blighted landscape of impersonal business transactions, it is clear that the UPOD approach can be not only a guiding beacon, but a potent weapon in the fight against such apathy.

 Firstly, UPOD fosters trust.
 Trust is the cornerstone of any long-lasting relationship, be it personal or business-oriented.
 In a world where businesses make lofty claims only to deliver lackluster results, under-promising and over-delivering can be a breath of fresh air.
 When we exceed the expectations that we set, we build confidence in our stakeholders that we not only deliver on our word, but go above and beyond.
 This can significantly boost our reputation and brand image in the eyes of our customers.